+Developing and maintaining strong social ties depends on optimal social decision making.
 Research has shown that humans' decisions in interpersonal economic games recruit neural structures associated with both social cognition and reward valuation.
-While previous studies have shown that dopamine function is paramount to decisions involving rewards for oneself, its role in social decisions like sharing rewards and learning from adversaries is much less well understood.
+While previous studies have shown that dopamine function is paramount to decisions involving rewards for oneself, it's role in social decisions is much less well understood.
 To address this, the F99 phase of this proposal will investigate the relationship between dopamine and social decision making in humans.
-Specifically, this work will combine positron emission tomography (PET), pharmacology, computational modeling, and behavioral experiments to address how individual differences in dopamine function relates to prosocial and strategic social decisions.
-In this F99/K00 application, I propose three aims to complete my dissertation research and extend my training as a post-doctoral researcher studying dopaminergic neuromodulation of social decisions.
-By combining theories and tools from neuroscience, psychology, behavioral economics, and psychiatry, I will emerge from this training with a unique combination of approaches to support an independent research program on the neural mechanisms of human social decision making.
+Specifically, this work will combine positron emission tomography (PET), pharmacology, computational modeling, and behavioral experiments to address how dopamine relates to prosocial and strategic social decisions.
+In this F99/K00 application, I propose three aims to complete my dissertation research and then extend my training as a post-doctoral researcher studying the neuromodulation of social decisions.
+By combining theories and tools from neuroscience, psychology, behavioral economics, and psychiatry, I would emerge from this training experience with a unique combination of approaches to support an independent research program on the neural mechanisms of human social decision making.

 Aim 1 Dissertation Research Project Progress to date: My dissertation work focuses on identifying links between dopamine function and personal reward decision making in humans.
-Aim 1A reveals that individual difference associations between dopamine D2-like receptors and behavioral preferences for discounted rewards depend on psychopathology.
-Aim 1B demonstrates that subjective value functional magnetic resonance imaging (fMRI) neural signal in the medial prefrontal cortex and midbrain are associated with individual differences in dopamine D2-like receptors.
-Given mixed findings from past pharmacological studies, Aim 1C is a pharmacology meta-analysis demonstrating that D1-like and D2-like receptor antagonism but not agonism increases discounting and that psychostimulants decrease discounting.
-The findings are consistent with an emerging view that these receptor have similar roles in mediating value-based decisions.
-Finally, Aim 1D seeks to evaluate whether ecologically-valid methods can capture associations between impulsivity over desires experienced in daily life and individual differences in PET-measured D2-like receptors.
-This research uses measures of individual differences in D2-like receptor availability from the lab to predict self-control over desires for rewards in everyday life using experience sampling methods.
+Aim 1A reveals that individual difference associations between dopamine D2 receptors and behavioral preferences for discounted rewards depend on psychopathology.
+Aim 1B demonstrates that subjective value functional magnetic resonance imaging (fMRI) neural signal in the medial prefrontal cortex and midbrain are associated with dopamine D2 receptors.
+Given mixed findings from past pharmacological studies, Aim 1C is a pharmacology meta-analysis demonstrating that D1 and D2 receptor antagonism but not agonism increases discounting and that psychostimulants decrease discounting.
+The findings contest a long-held assumption that D1 and D2 receptors should exhibit opposing effects on decision making but are consistent with an emerging view that this dichotomy may not be generalized across motivated behaviors and general motor functions.
+Finally, Aim 1D seeks to evaluate whether ecologically-valid methods can capture associations between impulsivity over desires experienced in daily life and individual differences in PET-measured D2 receptors.
+This research uses measures of individual differences in D2 receptor availability from the lab to predict self-control over desires in everyday life using experience sampling.